Infrastructure-Design-Projects-UCR/project-1-application-containers/pages/installation-guide/3-DomainController-Installation-Guide.md

     ipa sudorule-add sysadmin_sudo --hostcat=all --runasusercat=all --runasgroupcat=all --cmdcat=all
     ```

-2. Assign the sysadmins Group to the Sudo Rule.
+2. Assign the Groups to the Sudo Rule.

-    Add the `sysadmins` group to the newly created sudo rule:
+    - Add the `sysadmins` group to the newly created sudo rule:

     ```bash
     ipa sudorule-add-user sysadmin_sudo --group sysadmins